Yoona8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>Async ES6 (promises)</summary>

 - promise is a way to work with an async function as if it's sync
-- returns an object, which replaces returned value, which is still undefined when the function already executed
 - different states of a promise object
 <img src="../images/promise.jpg" alt="promises" width="400">